davorg/dmp/chapters/chapter05.md

 ASCII text files
 ----------------

 An ASCII text file contains data that is readable by a person.
 It can be created in a text editor like vi or emacs in UNIX, Notepad in Windows, or edit in DOS.
-You should note that the files created by most word processors are not ASCII text, but some proprietary text format. !!!
-Footnote  1 Most word processors do have a facility to save the document in ASCII text format; however, this will destroy most of the formatting of the document.
+You should note that the files created by most word processors are not ASCII text, but some proprietary text format (most word processors do have a facility to save the document in ASCII text format; however, this will destroy most of the formatting of the document).
-!!!
 It is also possible that the file could be created by some other computer system.

 An ASCII text file, like all data files, is nothing but a series of bytes of binary data.
 It is only the software that you use to view